 Accommodation in China

+When you are planning your trip to China one thing that has to be done well is your accommodation.
 There are plenty of accommodation options in China.
 You must be careful when you book through to make sure they will take foreign visitors as some are only for domestic travellers.
 This can really reduce your accommodation in China options.
 We recommend Booking.com for all your accommodation in China

 We found that the hostels in China we stayed in were a little easier than the hotels in China.
 At least someone spoke English at the hostel and they normally had an activity organised to show you around the area at some stage.
 The staff have all the best tips for the local area too.

 We love using hostels with kids when we travel as there is such a mix of people there and there is always someone to have a chat to which is great for us with our long term travel.
-It is also a great learning experience for them to meet people for other countries and this was no different during our China vacation.
+It is also a great learning experience for them to meet people from other countries and this was no different during our China vacation.

 They are not as lively as the hostels and sometimes getting the information we needed was harder there.
 One good thing was they had breakfast in the morning that had a few different items that Marley would happily eat so I knew she was getting one good meal a day.